Ares-Developers/Ares-docs/new/buildings/buildcount.rst

   on the difficulty.
 Order is hard to easy.
 A random number of buildings will be build in addition to the ones from the normal build count.
 Each value must be equal to or greater than :value:`0`.
 Defaults to :value:`0,0,0`.

-.. index:: Buildings; AI build more than one building of a type

 .. versionadded:: 0.D